arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 “How did he get away with all that lying?”

-“The red dragon from Mordor made him a wand that helped him deceive people.
+“The red dragon<sup>[c.f.
+Rev 12:3](https://www.biblegateway.com/passage/?search=Revelation+12%3A3&version=NIV)</sup> Therion from Mordor made him a wand that helped him deceive people.
 He used it to cast a spell over this city that dulled people’s sense of discernment between what is true and what is a lie.”

 “What about the people at your places of learning?
 Were not the teachers and learned people there immune to this spell of deception?”